Titus Trust: Iwerne Trust

+John Smyth, a barrister who was best known for acting for Mary Whitehouse in her successful private prosecution for blasphemy against the newspaper Gay News, became chair of the Iwerne Trust in 1974 and was involved with the camps until 1981.

+Titus Trust

-The Titus Trust was set up in 1997 and took over fundraising from the Iwerne Trust.
-In 2000 it took control of the running of the holidays from Scripture Union.
+The Titus Trust was set up in 1997 to replace the Iwerne Trust, with the aim of clarifying the previously-confused relationship between Scripture Union and the trust.
+In 2000 it took full control of the running of the holidays, with Scripture Union ceasing to be involved.

+In 2020, after the John Smyth abuse case, the trust announced that it would be closing down the Iwerne brand and directing attendees towards its other camps (Lymington Rushmore, Gloddaeth and LDN).

 John Smyth abuse scandal

 John Smyth QC, a former Chairman of Iwerne Trust, had been wanted for questioning by the police at the time of his death in August 2018.
 There were multiple claims from former boys at Winchester College during the 1970s and 1980s of savage psycho-sexual beatings.
 Smyth had previously worked as a barrister representing Mary Whitehouse, who campaigned against cultural liberalism.
 Reports of his alleged physical abuse of at least 22 boys were revealed in an investigation by Channel 4 News in February 2017.

 Iwerne Trust had carried out its own internal report in 1982, compiled by Mark Ruston of the Round Church Cambridge and David Fletcher of the Scripture Union, but it was not made public until 2016.
 It found Smyth targeted pupils from leading public schools and took them to his home near Winchester in Hampshire, where he carried out lashings with a garden cane in his shed.
 It said eight of the boys received a total of 14,000 lashes, while two more received 8,000 strokes between them over three years.
 Iwerne Trust called the practice "horrific" but did not report the claims to police for over 30 years, until 2013.

 Smyth fled the United Kingdom in 1984 and moved to Zimbabwe where, in 1986, he set up summer camps for boys from the country's leading schools.
 He was arrested in 1997 during an investigation into the drowning of Guide Nyachuru, a 16-year-old adolescent, at the Marondera camp.
 He then moved to Cape Town, South Africa, where he ran the Justice Alliance of South Africa for some years.
 The Alliance describes itself as "a coalition of corporations‚ individuals and churches committed to upholding and fighting for justice and the highest moral standards in South African society."
 It transpired that he had practised the same vicious beatings on many more young boys in these countries.